A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - The Japanese generally frown on eating while walking.
-In other words, please eat your purchases at the stores you bought them from.
+In other words, please eat your purchases at the stalls you bought them from.

-- Another very good reason not to eat while walking is that trash bins are phenomenally difficult to find in Japan, nowadays.
-On the other hand, practically all shops have bins for you to dispose of your skewers, paper boxes, etc.
+- Another very good reason not to eat while walking is that trash bins are phenomenally difficult to find in Japan nowadays.
+On the other hand, practically all Japanese food outlets have bins for you to dispose of your skewers, paper boxes, etc.

-- When taking photographs, please be sensitive to other shoppers and diners.
+- When taking photographs, please be respectful of other shoppers and diners.
 Not everyone appreciates being a part of your travel memories.

 - Needless to say, any shop in the world will consider you an annoyance if you spend half an hour shooting photos but leave without buying anything.

-- What’s most important to remember is that these public markets are patronized by locals too.
-In other words, you are welcomed to window-shop.
-But please do not block locals from buying what they need.
+- What’s most important to remember is that these Japanese public food markets are patronized by locals too.
+In other words, you are welcome to window-shop.
+But please do not hinder locals from buying what they need.

 3 Must-Visit Japanese Food Markets